oisinmcl1/TrojanTech/HwHash/readme.txt

 Remove the USB drive: Safely remove the USB drive from the device.

 Email the CSV file: Locate the CSV file named compHash.csv on the USB drive.
-Email this file to the administrator responsible for device registration (MOWI?).
+Email this file to the administrator responsible for device registration.

 For additional assistance with Windows Autopilot deployment, refer to https://learn.microsoft.com/en-us/autopilot/add-devices.